 Tips on villains

 If your main villain is seen as unstoppable or unkillable (like a lich or Lord Voldemort).
-Killing or defeating lower level villains could give clues / hints / magical items that make the main villain defeatable as the players amass knowledge and potentially items to exploit the villain’s weakness.
+Killing or defeating lower-level villains could give clues / hints / magical items that make the main villain defeatable as the players amass knowledge and potential items to exploit the villain’s weakness.

 The challenges: what do the players have to face?